-To Tasha Nelson the concept of ‘love’ and a ‘good’ man are all stranger than fiction.
-Her own man, Polo, is the devil personified.
-Their home holds dark secrets of abuse and blackmail.
-Though she presents the world with the picture of a happy, dedicated and submissive wife, on the inside she is a woman slowly dying.
+Though Tasha Nelson presents the world with the picture of a happy, dedicated and submissive wife, on the inside she is a woman slowly dying.
+Her man, Polo, is the devil personified, and their home holds dark secrets.

-Billionaire, Kian Harper, didn’t believe in happily-ever-after until he met Tasha.
-Tasha is everything he wants in a woman; warm, loving and loyal.
+Kian Harper didn’t believe in happily-ever-after until he met Tasha.
+She is everything he wants in a woman; warm, loving and loyal.
 She is also married!
-His head tells him to walk away but he heart refuses to budge.
+His head tells him to walk away but his heart refuses to budge.
 It’s Tasha or nothing!

 Tasha shifted further away from him as the doors closed.
 The obvious tension in her posture, the hands gripping her arms and the way she was staring at the doors as if willing them to open even though the elevator had just started moving said she was not happy with him.

 Kian pressed the emergency button bringing the elevator to an abrupt stop.
 Tasha’s eyes shifted towards him in surprise, then quickly back to the door as her lush lips straightened into an uncompromising line.
 He took in her profile.
 Even angry and stiff Tasha was still a sight for sore eyes.
 The blue of her dress brought out the dark richness of her skin and the curvy fullness of her body.
 Her stiff stance only heightened his protective instincts.
 It hurt to even think that someone could hurt her as Polo had done.